 Lift Dumbbells or books.
 Even light-weighted objects can improve muscle strength.

 Eat balanced and drink plenty of water.
 Eating a mix of fruits and vegetables plus staying hydrated helps people of all ages stay fit.

 Always stretch before attempting any sort of workout, and talk to your physician before starting an exercise program to make sure you are able to meet the basic requirements.
 Any attempt to get or stay fit needs to help more than harm.

-Your health and happiness matters to us at Regency Retirement Community of Morristown, so ask us about programs we have keep seniors physically active.
+Your health and happiness matters to us at Regency Retirement Village of Morristown, so ask us about programs we have keep seniors physically active.